-Research for the Tennessee Advanced Energy Economic Impact Report was conducted by The Howard H. Baker Jr. Center for Public Policy and funded by the University of Tennessee’s TN-SCORE initiative, The Energy Foundation and members of the Tennessee Advanced Energy Business Council.
+Research for the 2018 Tennessee Advanced Energy Economic Impact Report was conducted by The Howard H. Baker Jr. Center for Public Policy and funded by the University of Tennessee and The Energy Foundation.

 The hope is that the Tennessee Advanced Energy Economic Impact Report provides a context for decisions by public officials and private sector leaders to make lasting contributions to Tennessee’s economic base for the next decade and beyond.